-The following outline provides a summary for Cannon’s current wind and solar projects.
+The following outline provides a summary for Cannon’s current wind projects.

 Wind Point/Windy Flats